foohyfooh/PKHeXPluginPile/readme.md

 ## Start Date Editor Plugin
 The purpose of this plugin is allow for editing the start date on Switch games.
+- *Start Date Editor* should now be in the *Tools* menu of PKHeX.
+- Clicking it will open a form to change the start date of the game.

 ## Fashion Editor Plugin
 The purpose of this plugin is to allow for editing the owned clothes in games. <br>